servee/servee/README.md

     ./setup.py install

-or if you want to hack on the code, create a symlink in your site-packages:
+or if you want to hack on the code, create a symlink in your site-packages

     ./setup.py develop

-I pip is not setup to read the other dependancies from there so navigate to your servee folder in your path now (<env>/src/servee, or wherever you downloaded from) and do pip install -r requirements.txt
+If pip is not setup to read the other dependancies from there so navigate to your servee folder in your path now (<env>/src/servee, or wherever you downloaded from) and do pip install -r requirements.txt

 Then add servee to installed apps and add the two middleware packages.